Green-crowned plovercrest: Movement

 The green-crowned plovercrest is mostly sedentary, though it might make some seasonal movements.

 Feeding

 The green-crowned plovercrest forages for nectar from near the ground to the canopy, utilizing both native and introduced flowering species.
-Males defend feeding territories duing the breeding season.
+Males defend feeding territories during the breeding season.
 In addition to nectar, the species feeds on insects caught in flight or gleaned from leaves.

 Breeding

 The green-crowned plovercrest's breeding season spans from October to March.
 Males usually gather at leks to court females, but single birds also display.
 Females make a cup nest of soft plant and seed fibers bound with spiderweb.
 It is typically placed on a forked branch in vegetation at about 1 to 3 m above the ground.
 Females incubate the clutch of two eggs for 14 to 16 days and fledging occurs 24 to 28 days after hatch.

 Vocalization

 The male green-crowned plovercrest's song is "a long series of a repeated modulated note, 'tsi-ling...tsi-ling...tsi-ling...'", which typically starts with "a high-pitched 'tsee'."